Companies should put the health and safety of workers at the forefront of their business strategies this year, according to an industry organisation.

 “So in 2015, rather than committing to just a personal change, focus on something that will also benefit your work mates, family and the broader community.”

 However, if you have suffered a workplace injury that resulted in a disability, you may be entitled to make a TPD compensation claim.
-Contact a specialist legal team in NSW to discover whether or not you are eligible for a payout.
+Contact our specialist compensation lawyers to discover whether or not you are eligible for a payout.